 Western Historic Radio Museum

 1. Want to add your SP-600 rebuilding experiences, ideas or photos?
 I always give full credit for your contributions if I incorporate your info into this webpage article.
 Performance thoughts?

-For Photos or Other Information Here's the e-mail link: SP-600 Rebuilding Info
+For Sending You SP-600 Photos or Other Information - Here's the e-mail link: WHRM - SP600 INFO

-If you want to know more about how the SP-600 came into being by reading about its "older brothers" (the Hammarlund predecessors,) read our article "The Incredible Pre-war 'Super Pro'" which details each of the early Hammarlund models - the Comet Pro, and all of the pre-war Super Pros, the SP-10, the SP-100 and the SP-200 receivers, along with the WWII Military versions, the Power Supplies and lots of other Hammarlund information.
-Navigation link below.
+Pre-War Super Pro Receivers - If you want to know more about how the SP-600 came into being by reading about its "older brothers" (the Hammarlund SP-600 predecessors,) read our article "The Incredible 'Super Pro' Receivers" which details each of the early Hammarlund models - the Comet Pro, and all of the pre-war Super Pros, the SP-10, the SP-100, the SP-200 and the post-WWII SP-400 receivers, along with the WWII Military versions, the Power Supplies plus lots of other Hammarlund information.
+Navigation link in Home Index.

+Western Historic Radio Museum